 I was concentrating on a thought, about ‘a tree of knowledge’… I happened to look up, and then saw the trees… things just opened… I’ve spent a lifetime enriched and protected by trees.
 I have a deep-rooted and multiform appreciation for them…love for them.
 They surround my favorite place to sit to observe and reflect – the back porch – dotted by five October Glory maple trees, plus assorted evergreens that I planted several decades ago.

 They stalk my favorite spot, mirror my interior landscape, they are positioned for viewing, while they shade and shadow, buffering the prevailing winds of weather, and thought.
 They also anchor me to the present.
 They are my muse as I sit on the moving edge of the unformulated and engage the writing process.
-I look up and they form a gateway to the wide-open… from the confined to an expansive horizon… the unbounded from which the useful and appropriate arises, and is then trimmed and refined.
+I look up and they form a gateway to the wide-open… from the confined to an expansive horizon… the unbounded from which the useful and appropriate arise, and then is trimmed and refined.

 Trees ‘re-mind’ consciousness and expand awareness.
 Their leaves flutter and flatter the breezes, and color my senses with texture and tone.
 They are a call to mind that we insufflate the air they refine, and that we share a structuring form to this breathing planet, and universe.
 Their roots remind me of mine, a child-seedling mesmerized at the second-story window, a bedroom facing oak and ash trees that undulate and sway, amplifying the subtle sounds of the air and dreams… exciting my heart with the rich depth of emerald and jade patches.
 The scent of earth, grass, and moist air swelling awareness of the living moment… ‘inviting a gentle smile’… my tree-house home…